kleros/erc-792/docs/implementing-a-complex-arbitrator.rst

-We implemented a setter for arbitration cost and we made appeal cost exponentially increasing.
+We implemented a setter for arbitration cost and we made the appeal cost as exponentially increasing.
 We achieved that by counting the number of appeals with ``appealCount`` variable, which gets increased each time ``appeal`` is executed.

 This concludes our implementation of a centralized arbitrator with appeal functionality.